Why do I write? Because a writer will write. It is an extension of myself.

 Each morning when I wake up, my first thought after coffee is to grab my computer and make a list of things to do.
 In my life, even the most mundane activities require being put to paper.

 Sometimes, my writing involves penning poetry or writing a critique for another poet.
 But my therapy comes through my blog posts.
-The big goal is to work on my book, a constant write and rewrite meditation thing that I get lost in, sometimes for days.
+The big goal is to work on a book, my constant write and rewrite meditation thing that I get lost in, sometimes for days.
 The very act of typing or putting pen to paper is a daily must happen part of me.

 There are pitfalls to this insatiable need to record thought, like being forced to text in quantity when I can’t get to a computer or find a piece of paper.